Blog

 For new classroom technologies to be truly effective, they must be integrated with comprehensive school management systems.
 A platform like Edena provides the necessary infrastructure:

-• Resource management: Helps manage devices, licenses and access to technological tools
+• Resource Management: Helps manage devices, licenses and access to technological tools

 The immediate future of educational technology